Steve Bannon: Foreign policy

 He is generally skeptical of military intervention abroad, opposing proposals for the expansion of U.S. involvement in the War in Afghanistan, the Syrian Civil War, and the crisis in Venezuela.

 In Afghanistan, he supported a proposal by Erik Prince for the deployment of private military contractors instead of the U.S. military.
 He believes "there is no military solution" to the 2017 North Korea crisis.

 Bannon has described U.S. allies in Europe, the Persian Gulf, the South China Sea, the Strait of Malacca, as well as South Korea and Japan, as having become "protectorates of the United States" that do not "make an effort to defend [themselves]", and believes NATO members should pay a minimum of 2% of GDP on defense.

 Bannon opposes upgrading the U.S. nuclear arsenal.
 Bannon strongly favors U.S. withdrawal from the Iran nuclear deal, and was supportive of the approach taken by Saudi crown prince Mohammed bin Salman during the 2017 Qatar diplomatic crisis.

 During his tenure as White House chief strategist, Bannon opposed the 2017 Shayrat missile strike, but lost the internal debate on the matter to Kushner.
 He also expressed skepticism about the 2020 assassination of Qasem Soleimani, questioning whether it was "necessary to kill this guy and to kill him now and to exacerbate the military issues", and warned that an escalation with Iran could undermine Trump's support with "working-class, middle-class people, particularly people whose sons and daughters actually fight in these wars".

 He has referred to himself as a "proud Christian Zionist" in reference to his support of Israel.
 Bannon reportedly spoke often with Trump donor Sheldon Adelson, and was alarmed at a push for a renewed Middle East peace process.
 He has described Palestinian president Mahmoud Abbas as a "terrorist".
 He has advocated giving the land in the West Bank to Jordan and in Gaza to Egypt.
+In 2025, Bannon suggested a Three-state solution, which would include a Christian state.

-In June 2025, Bannon opposed the involvement of the United States in the Iran–Israel War.
+In June 2025, Bannon opposed the involvement of the United States in the Twelve-Day War.
 During a meeting with Trump prior to the American strikes on Iranian nuclear sites, Bannon suggested to Trump that Israeli intelligence could not be trusted, that bunker buster bombs may not work as planned, and that striking Iran put U.S. soldiers in the Middle East at risk.
-Following Israeli violations of the 2025 Iran–Israel war ceasefire, he stated that Israel is "not an ally" of the United States and described pro-Israel commentator Mark Levin as "Tel Aviv Levin".
+Following Israeli violations of the Twelve-Day War ceasefire, he stated that Israel is "not an ally" of the United States and described pro-Israel commentator Mark Levin as "Tel Aviv Levin".
 Bannon has also called for an investigation into Fox News over its coverage of the war, suggesting it was acting at the behest of Israel.
 Bannon later accused Israeli Prime Minister Benjamin Netanyahu of "pathological lies" in order to involve the United States in Israel's future conflicts, after Netanyahu claimed the Make America Great Again movement was incompatible with anti-Israel views.